What Is Deepfake?

 The network is forced to construct these pictures rather than just returning what it sees when there is congestion in the middle.
 The encodings aid in capturing more extensive patterns.

-To put it simply, the AI system studies the facial features of a person in the original photo, and then superimposes them to the face of another one through algorithms.
+To put it simply, the AI system studies the facial features of a person in the original photo and then superimposes them to the face of another one through algorithms.

 Deepfake technology is not limited to videos.
 In fact, the technology can easily be implemented in audio.
-Realistic deepfake audios can now be created using algorithms, and voice cloning occurs within a few minutes or hours.
+Realistic deepfake audios can now be created using algorithms, and voice cloning occur within a few minutes or hours.
 The gaming sector has gained huge benefits through this technology.